Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Method

 \subsection{Preliminaries}

 First, we define the temporal graph based on the timestamps accompanying the node interactions.

-\begin{Def} \textbf{Temporal Graph.} Given a temporal graph $G=(V, E, T, X)$, where $V$ and $E$ denote the set of nodes and edges, $T$ denotes the timestamp set of node interactions, and $X$ denotes the node features.
+\begin{Def} \textbf{Temporal Graph.} Given a temporal graph $G=(V, E, T, X)$, where $V$ and $E$ denote the set of nodes and edges (called interactions here), $T$ denotes the timestamp set of node interactions, and $X$ denotes the node features.
 If an edge exists between node $x$ and $y$, this means that they have interacted at least once, i.e., $T_{x, y} = \{(x, y, t_1), (x, y, t_2), \cdots, (x, y, t_n)\}$. \end{Def}

 When two nodes interact, we call them neighbors.
 Note that in temporal graphs, the concept of interaction replaces the concept of edges, and multiple interactions can occur between two nodes.

 \begin{Def} \textbf{Historical Neighbor Sequence.} For each node $x$, there will be a historical neighbor sequence $N_x$, which stores all interactions of $x$, i.e., $N_x = \{ (y_1,t_1), (y_2,t_2), \cdots, (y_n, t_n) \}$. \end{Def}